How to use Siri in macOS and what to ask

 Through thick and thin, your loyal personal assistant Siri has been there.
 In between telling you about your bad taste in music, throwing the sass at you (when you deserve it!), and generally tolerating your moods and tantrums, the Siri app has been a fun and useful feature on iPhones for years.

 Now that Apple has included Siri on macOS Sierra, the full potential of the virtual personal assistant has been unleashed.
 While Siri in the iPhone is good at finding restaurants, telling you the weather and keeping you up to date with the latest news and sports in your world, Siri on the Mac platform helps you to manage your Mac, asking various questions, and just have fun.

 You can find files in a heartbeat or control your networked devices.
 Siri as an extension of your file management system and is extremely useful.

 How to turn Siri on

 Try as you might, Siri is just not that into you, in THAT way.
 Neither flattery, nor threat of flat battery will earn Siri’s romantic affection.
 It’s not meant to be.

 Now that we’ve got that interpretation of turning Siri on out of the way, let’s talk about how to use Siri on your Mac.

-Siri can be activated during the installation of macOS Mojave.
-If you have a Mac on which Mojave has already been installed, but Siri has not been activated, you can activate it manually in the system preferences.
+Siri can be activated during the installation of macOS.
+If you have a Mac where Siri has not been activated, you can activate it manually in the system preferences.

 Once Siri on macOS is activated, you can open the app by:

 - Clicking the Siri icon in the upper right corner of the menu bar (added from System Settings > Control Center > Menu Bar Only)

 - Clicking the Siri icon in the dock at the bottom of the screen (added from the Applications folder)

 - Using the default keyboard shortcut – Command+Space